nevena-rogic/Google-Data-Analytics-Capstone-Case-Study-1/README.md

 SQL Query: [Data Cleaning](https://github.com/nevena-rogic/Google-Data-Analytics-Capstone-Case-Study-1/blob/main/3.%20Data%20Cleaning.sql)
 1. 3 new columns are created: **ride_length**, **day_of_week** and **month**.
 2. All the rows having missing values are excluded.
-3. Trips that lasted longer then a day, or less then a minute are excluded.
+3. Trips that lasted longer then a day or less then a minute are excluded.
 4. All the duplicate rows from the **ride_id** column are excluded.
 5. **Ride_id** column is set as primary key.
 6. New cleaned table 2024_tripdata.cleaned_combined_data is created, counting 4,138,022 of rows.